 First off, I just wanted to start by saying you are strong, even when it feels like the world is crumbling beneath your feet.

 Secondly, I wanted to say how sorry I am for the loss of your parent in your most crucial years of needing love and words of encouragement.
 A piece of your world was stripped away from you, and that will never be replaced.
 Which I know personally, stings so deep.

-1. It's okay to cry, on the real: Forget those people who tell you crying is for the weak.
-You go ahead and cry; you probably need it.
+1. It's OK to cry, on the real : Forget those people who tell you crying is for the weak.
+You go ahead and cry, you probably need it.

-4. You question everything and ask over and over why?: Whether it was a natural cause of death or some accident, you question everything you know and what you believe in (if you believe in anything).
-You will replay moments in your head questioning your actions asking what if?
-But if anything, the re-occuring question is why?
+4. You question everything and ask over and over why ? : Whether it was a natural cause of death or some accident, you question everything you know and what you believe in (if you believe in anything).
+You will replay moments in your head questioning your actions asking what if ?
+But if anything, the re-occurring question is why?
 An answer that is one to be continued.